How To Keep Your Sled Running Properly All Winter…

 Whether you do your own snowmobile maintenance and repairs or go elsewhere, you can avoid a lot of unnecessary, annoying and frustrating component issues with regular visual inspections.
 Obviously, these are much easier when your under carriage isn’t crammed with snow and ice.
 So either melt it off in a heated location overnight.
 Or at the very least, remove as much snow build up as possible at the end of a ride, before it freezes hard as rock overnight.
 Knock the snow off either by lifting and dropping the end of your snow machine several times and/or whacking the tunnel sides and running boards with a rubber mallet.

 In summary, you’ll go with more confidence and less aggravation by making these in season maintenance tips a habitual part of your snowmobiling routine.
+For more mid-season maintenance tips, check out this post from Ski-Doo.

 Thanks to former racers John Sharrard of Accelerated Technologies and Craig Irwin for their contributions to this article.